Anastasiyofworld/hello-world/README.md

 # hello-world
 Just my first repository
 Hi everyone.
-I adore Python and I really want to know a lot about
+I adore Python and I really want to know a lot about it.